campurol/website/content/authors/admin/_index.md

 ---
 title: Rolando Campusano
 role: Ph.D.
 Candidate in Economic Analysis and Policy
-bio: My research interests lie in in the intersection of **urban economics**, **entrepreneurship**, and **industrial organization**.
+bio: Economist with research interests in the intersection of **urban economics**, **entrepreneurship**, and **industrial organization**.
 interests:
   - Urban Economics